The Fundy Footpath is a rigorous multi-day hike along the Bay of Fundy in New…

 Fairview Mountain, Lake Louise area

-It’s a steep 1,014 metre climb from the shores of Lake Louise to the summit of Mount Fairview but it’s worth doing for the superlative views over Lake Louise and the Bow River Valley.
+It’s a steep 1,014 m climb from the shores of Lake Louise to the summit of Mount Fairview but it’s worth doing for the superlative views over Lake Louise and the Bow River Valley.

 Otherwise I recommend continuing – and just slowing down if you find it aerobically challenging.
 In October there’s a good chance snow will already be on the ground as it was for us.
 (Continue only if it’s a small amount.)
 Take a pair of “icers” to make the final few hundred metres of hiking both safer and easier.